raziyehhosseini/Remote-Sensing/README.md

 # Remote Sensing
- Remote sensing with the help of Python language to process satellite images
+ Remote sensing with the help of Python language to process satellite images.

+ This code is being completed.